rshmie/simple-startup-landing-page/README.md

-Basic startup landing page using minimal knowledge of HTML/CSS
+Simple startup landing page using minimal knowledge of HTML/CSS